phrxn/webserv/README.md

 **Important things**<br>
 - By default the server will wait for clients on port 8080
-- The Log is in DEBUG mode.
+- The Log is in INFO mode.
 - To close the webserv just type CTRL+C.
 - The server will echo every line sent to it.
 (The line must contain <code>\n</code> for the server to respond.)
-- The timeout for inactivity is 10 seconds.
-(After 10 seconds of not sending anything to the server, it will close the connection)
+- The timeout for inactivity is 5 seconds.
+(After 5 seconds of not sending anything to the server, it will close the connection)
 - :bangbang:_These options will be configurable in the future.
 In the configuration file_

-### How to connect?

-To access the server you can, in a NEW terminal, use the command: ``telnet localhost 8080`` or use the executable (``cli``) inside the tests_cli folder.<br>
-For now the server will echo everything that is sent to it after a <code>\n</code>